-Increased Sanitation & Hygiene
+Cleaning, Sanitation & Hygiene

-Current Health Officer Orders by the Los Angeles County Department of public health require plans for "enhanced cleaning" as part of our campus reopening.
-Therefore, Facilities custodial staff will clean campus buildings more frequently to reduce the spread of pathogens via frequently touched surfaces.
+As Health Officer Orders adjust, they may require plans for "enhanced cleaning" as part of our campus needs.
+Facilities custodial staff will clean campus buildings frequently to reduce the spread of pathogens via frequently touched surfaces.
+Current Health Orders do not call for enhanced cleaning, but campus will continue to follow best practices below.